 Pods also work together to hunt.
 They use a coordinated hunting strategy and work as a team to catch prey.

 Southern Resident Killer Whale

 The Southern Resident killer whales are one of NOAA Fisheries' Species in the Spotlight.
-This initiative is a concerted agency-wide effort to spotlight and save the most highly at-risk marine species.
+This initiative is a concerted agency-wide effort launched in 2015 to spotlight and save the most highly at-risk marine species.

 The endangered Southern Residents are an icon of the Pacific Northwest and inspire widespread public interest, curiosity, and awe around the globe.
 Southern Residents face depleted prey, disturbance from vessels and sound, and are also a highly contaminated marine mammal population.